A generalisation of simple Harnack curves: Tropical constructions

 where $A \subset \mathbb{Z}^2$ is a finite set and the usual arithmetic operations are replaced by the tropical ones

-Such a function is piecewise affine linear and convex.
-The Newton polygon $New(f)$ of $f$ is the convex hull of $A$ in $\mathbb{R}^2 = \mathbb{Z}^2 \otimes_\mathbb{Z} \mathbb{R}$.
-The tropical zero set $V(f)$ of a tropical Laurent polynomial $f$ is defined as the subset of $\mathbb{R}^2$ where $f$ is not smooth or equivalently, it is the set of points where at least two tropical monomials have the same value.
-As a first observation, a tropical zero set is a piecewise linear graph in $\mathbb{R}^2$ with rational slopes.\\ If $g$ is another tropical Laurent polynomial given by then

-but the converse fails to be true.
-Without loss of generality, we can and we do restrict once again to Newton polygons $\Delta$ contained in the positive quadrant and touching the two coordinate axes.\\ For a tropical polynomial $f$ of Newton polygon $\Delta$, consider its extended Newton polygon
+Any tropical Laurent polynomial is piecewise affine linear and convex.
+The \textbf{Newton polygon} $\New(f)$ of $f$ is the convex hull of $A$ in $\mathbb{R}^2 = \mathbb{Z}^2 \otimes_\mathbb{Z} \mathbb{R}$.
+The \textbf{tropical zero set} $\cZ(f)$ of $f$ is defined as the subset of $\mathbb{R}^2$ where $f$ is not smooth.
+Formally, we have Consequently, any non-empty tropical zero set is a piecewise linear graph with rational slopes in $\mathbb{R}^2$.
+If $g$ is another tropical Laurent polynomial given by then $\cZ(f)=\cZ(g)$ but the converse fails to be true.
+For a tropical Laurent polynomial $f$ with Newton polygon $\Delta$, consider its \textbf{extended Newton polygon}

-The projecting on the first two coordinates maps down all closed bounded faces of $\tilde{\Delta}$ homeomorphically onto $\Delta$.
-It induces a subdivision $Subdiv_f$ of $\Delta$.
-Using the Legendre transform, one can observe the following duality
+The projection on the first two coordinates of the union of all closed bounded faces of $\tilde{\Delta}$ induces a subdivision $\Sub_f$ of $\Delta$.
+The Legendre transform gives rise to the following duality, see \cite[Theorem 3.3]{IMS}.

-\begin{proposition} Let $f$ be a tropical polynomial in two variables.
-The subdivision of $\mathbb{R}^2$ by $V(f)$ is dual to the subdivision $Subdiv_f$ of $\Delta$ in the following sense \begin{enumerate} \item[$\ast$] 2-cells of $\mathbb{R}^2 \setminus V(f)$ are in bijection with vertices of $Subdiv_f$, and 2-cells of $Subdiv_f$ are in bijection with vertices of $V(f)$, \item[$\ast$] leaves-edges of $V(f)$ are in bijection with edges of $Subdiv_f$, and their directions are orthogonal to each other, \item[$\ast$] incidence relations are reversed. \end{enumerate} Moreover, unbounded 2-cells of $\mathbb{R}^2 \setminus V(f)$ are dual to boundary points of $\Delta$ and leaves of $V(f)$ are dual to edges on the boundary of $\Delta$. \end{proposition}